 Okay, so this one is totally not necessary, but our Montessori Felt World Map is so much fun!

 Read my detailed review about our Montessori felt world map here and how my children use this map for learning and playing!

 Or click here to buy if you know this is the right map for you.

 My daughter had such a blast putting together this 540-piece 3D puzzle globe.
 The puzzle is much easier than it looks because the pieces are labeled with numbers.
 Ravensburger also has a version with fewer pieces.

 Explore this: Favorite jigsaw puzzles for kids of all ages

 Traditional Montessori geography puzzles for children

-Below are links to Montessori puzzle maps that Montessori homeschoolers recommend if they fit your budget and space:
+Below are links to Montessori puzzle maps that many Montessori homeschoolers recommend if they fit your budget and space: